-Currently, the plasticity of the cannabis genome, as well as the low efficacy of synthetic drugs to adequately treat diseases with higher morbidity, have led to the CBD taking considerable attention again.
+Currently, the plasticity of the hemp genome, as well as the low efficacy of synthetic drugs to adequately treat diseases with higher morbidity, have led to the CBD taking considerable attention again.
 However, it is of vital importance that therapies using CBD be justified and based on empirical, measurable, and reproducible evidence.

 The following lines will mention some of the most studied benefits to date, both in laboratory research and in clinical trials.